-Net cash used in investing activities was \$35.3 million for the three months ended March 31, 2016 primarily consisting of purchases of marketable securities of \$143.9 million, and property, plant and equipment purchases of \$20.2 million.
-These outflows were partially offset in part by \$128.8 million of maturities and sales of our marketable securities.
+Net cash used in investing activities was \$145.3 million for the three months ended March 31, 2017 primarily consisted of purchases of marketable securities of \$169.8 million, property and plant and equipment purchases of \$59.6 million of which \$44.1 million is related to new headquarters office purchase, \$9.0 million paid for the acquisitions of certain of our distributors, net of cash and \$8.0 million loan advance to privately held companies.
+These outflows were partially offset by maturities and sales of marketable securities of \$98.7 million.

-For the remainder of 2016, we expect to spend an additional \$45.0 million to \$50.0 million on capital expenditures for estimated total capital expenditures of \$65.0 million to \$70.0 million for 2016 primarily for additional manufacturing capacity and infrastructure including a project to implement a new enterprise resource planning system.
+For the remainder of 2017, we expect to invest an additional \$115.0 million to \$125.0 million on capital expenditures primarily related to building improvements on our new corporate headquarters office and additional manufacturing capacity to support our international expansion.
 Although we believe our current investment portfolio has little risk of impairment, we cannot predict future market conditions or market liquidity and can provide no assurance that our investment portfolio will remain unimpaired.